 🇲🇽 Sergio PEREZ

-Sergio Perez spent the majority of last year’s Miami Grand Prix chasing after Carlos Sainz.
+Sergio Perez spent the majority of the 2022 Miami Grand Prix chasing after Carlos Sainz.
 His efforts were ultimately fruitless, despite some bold overtaking attempts.
 After qualifying in fourth place – just half a tenth slower than his team-mate – Perez finished the race in the same position as he started.

 🇲🇨 Charles LECLERC